CondensedMilk7/primordial-soup-static/src/articles/monarchy-democracy-hans-herman-hoppe.md

   - Burnham J. (2019).
 The machiavellians defenders of freedom.
 Henry Regnery.
   - "Hoppe, H. (2014).
 From Aristocracy to Monarchy to Democracy: A Tale of Moral and Economic Folly and Decay.
 Ludwig von Mises Institute"
-  - "Slomp, Gabriella.
-(2005).
-The theory of the Partisan: Carl Schmitt's neglected legacy.
-History of Political Thought.
-26. 502-519."
+  - Schmitt, Carl.
+(2020).
+The theory of the Partisan.
+Antelope Hill Publishing.
   - Tocqueville, Alexis de, 1805-1859.
 (2008).
 The Old Regime and the Revolution.
 Penguin Classics,
 ---